awasadasath/fraud-detection-project/README.md

 * **ML Library:** Spark MLlib

 ### 💾 Storage Layer: Why Delta Lake?
-All data layers (Bronze, Silver, Gold, and Quarantine) are stored using **Delta Lake** format on top of GCS.
+All data layers (Bronze, Silver, Gold, Quarantine, and Others) are stored using the **Delta Lake format**.
 This architecture was selected to ensure:

 1.  **Reliability (ACID Transactions):** Guarantees that data writes are either fully completed or not done at all, preventing partial data corruption during the pipeline runs.
 2.  **Quality Control:** Utilizes **Schema Enforcement** to automatically reject data that doesn't match the predefined structure.